 A big part of the Keeping Up With The Penguins is forcing myself to read books I otherwise wouldn’t touch with a ten-foot pole.
 See, I’m hard-core discerning when it comes to my book selection – I like to be damn sure I’m going to like what I’m getting before I sit down to read the first page.
-If my selection process fails, I inevitably become so bored or so angry that I abandon the book forever, and it languishes forever in a long-forgotten corner of the bookshelf.
+If my selection process fails, I inevitably become so bored or so angry that I abandon the book forever, and it languishes in a long-forgotten corner of the bookshelf.
 I don’t get to do that anymore, though: now that I’m Keeping Up With The Penguins, I’ve committed to reading 109 books that bypassed my usual selection process completely.
 This situation got me to thinking: what tips and tricks can I use to keep carrying on when I feel like I’d rather claw my eyes out?
 Here’s how to finish a book you hate…

 1. Try listening to the audiobook.

 The popularity of audiobooks has skyrocketed over the last five years, now that we all have computers in our pockets and air-pods in our ears every minute of the day.
 You might find that the book you’re having trouble with isn’t so difficult, depressing, or dull when you’re listening to it rather than reading it.
 For your brain, listening to an audiobook is not all that different from reading, and you have the added benefit of maximising that dead time you spend commuting or washing dishes.
-Amazon has literally thousands of books available via Audible audiobooks, which you can listen to on almost any device that plays audio.
+Amazon has literally thousands of books available via Audible audiobooks, which you can play on almost any device.

 2. Take notes as you go.